kahootbird/100-days-of-code/log.md

 ### Day 40: November 10, 2021
 V-for in fetch api, figured out to do ((index,value) value) to get index.
 So more progress on mini message board..

+### Day 41: November 11, 2021
+Started looking into either adding a mongodb trigger for auto increment id or having application fetch data each time.